badguppy/combine-php/README.md

 ## Lazy Loading
 ### Autoloading Classes

 Combine facilitates a very flexible class-to-file autoloading relation.
 Combine's autoloader is fully compliant with PSR-0/4 spec.
-The class directory tree is user-defined, hence making is compliant to any current or future standards.
+The class directory tree is user-defined, hence making it compliant to any current or future standards.
 The Combine autoloader uses the PHP function `spl_autoload_register()` to accomplish this feature.

-To register an autoloader for a class, call the static method `classify()`.
+To register an autoloader for a class/interface, call the static method `classify()`.
 This method take the following two parameters
 - *`string`* `$class` A fully qualified (and namespace'd) class name.
 - *`string`* `$path` A file path (directory and filename without the '.php' extension).
 Supports interpolation.